PUGX/PUGXAutoCompleterBundle/Resources/doc/index.md

 The first action, ``searchBookAction``, is needed to search books and to display them inside your field.
 Here, a possible ``findLikeName`` repository method is used, to search with ``LIKE`` statement (e.g. "pe" will find "War and Peace").
-A possible twig template for first action :
+A possible twig template for first action:

 For jquery-ui: